philrz/super/book/src/super-sql/expressions/cast.md

 Otherwise, the best fit is determined from the input type as follows:

+>[!NOTE]
-> _A future version of this documentation will provide detailed documentation for
+> A future version of this documentation will provide detailed documentation for
-> best-fit selection algorithm._
+> best-fit selection algorithm.

 ### Named Types